Data-Driven Lean Manufacturing

 • Technical, which would basically the application of technical or scientific knowledge or both to something with a practical purpose. it requires abilities in statistics and probability such as data distributions and statistical tests, programming like Python and R, ability to represent data visually for communicating findings, and machine learning that involves training models to make predictions or decisions based on data.

-• Looking at the history of use of data in manufacturing processes, we cansay that in the past, manufacturing processes relied heavily on manual labor and basic automation.
-Data collection was limited and carried out manually through notes, and quality control often involved small sampling.
-Today, advanced sensors, IoT devices, and AI-driven analytics enable real-time monitoring of production lines, predictive maintenance, and quality control.
-Machine learing algorithms help in identifying patterns and anomalies, leading to proactive decision-making.
 Looking forward, autonomous decision-making, adaptive manufacturing systems, and personalized production will coexist.
 Data integration across supply chains and the adoption of digital twins will enable virtual simulations for testing and optimization before physical production begins.
 Use of cyber-physical systems will reduce the boundaries between the physical and digital, with smart-manufacturings capable of self-otimization, atomic-level vision capability and real-time response to market demand.
+Some examples os pratical application os data science on manufacturing including:

 • Predictive Analysis: To monitor businesss operations, performance, and potential solutions to problems impeding future prospects.
 Machine learning and deep learning are used to predict energy consumption, mechanical properties, and other performance metrics.